trickortweak/flickr-uploader/README.md

 upload arguments above correspond to for Flickr's API.

 ## Usage
-Place the file uploadr.py in any directory and run (execution privs required):
+Place the file uploadr.py in any directory and run via ssh (execution privs required):

 $ ./uploadr.py